How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 Revenue Growth Rate

 The rate of revenue growth is very frequently issued as a report by the firm.
-To give an illustration, Userpilot states that revenue growth illustrates the total increase of income during the given period, and, therefore, tracking the revenue growth will aid in strategic decision making and raise the company valuation.
+To give an illustration, Our Experts states that revenue growth illustrates the total increase of income during the given period, and, therefore, tracking the revenue growth will aid in strategic decision making and raise the company’s valuation.
 Practically one of the prominent practices of measurement is to calculate growth on a quarterly or year- to-year basis in revenue to determine its performance.

 Apple’s Historical Revenue Graph

-Figure: Apple’s historical revenue (blue line) and earnings (orange line) from 1981–2010 (in millions USD).
-This graph (Wikimedia Commons) indicates the more detailed progress of the Apple Company control over its revenues in decades.
+Apple’s historical revenue (blue line) and earnings (orange line) from 1981–2025 in millions USD.
+This graph indicates the more detailed progress of Apple’s control over its revenues in decades.
 The blue curve’s steep rise in the late 2000s illustrates compounding growth.
-To give an example, the revenue of Apple in a single year, 1999 was approximately 6,134 million, which increased to 65225 million in the year 2010 – a compounded annual growth rate of approximately 24 percent over this 11year period.
-(You can compute this by plugging EV=65225, BV=6134, n=11 into the CAGR formula.)
+To give an example, the revenue of Apple in a single year, 1999 was approximately 6,134 million, which increased to $416.2 billion in the year 2025.
+A compounded annual growth rate of approximately 538.14% over these years.

 Using a Growth Rate Calculator

-The growth rate can be manually calculated by hand, but the online tools that can be used to make this considerably faster when the growth rate is complex.
-To provide an example, the Growth Rate Calculator that Databox has will only require you to put in a starting and ending price; this will automatically calculate the growth rate in percentages.
-Our calculators have the formulas of these above incorporated to allow you to get your calculator in a few seconds.
-Most analytics software and in-spreadsheet applications (Excel, Google Sheets, etc.) even include their own CAGR formula and percentage growth formula on the platform.
+The growth rate can be manually calculated by hand, but the online tools can be used to make this considerably faster when the growth rate is complex.
+To provide an example, the Growth Rate Calculator that Databox has will only require you to put in a starting and ending price, this will automatically calculate the growth rate in percentages.
+Our calculators have the formulas of the above incorporated to allow you to get your calculator in a few seconds.
+Most analytics software and in-spreadsheet applications Excel, Google Sheets, etc. even include their own CAGR formula and percentage growth formula on the platform.

 Frequently Asked Questions